tedschurter/in-ed-transfers/readme.md

 #### **About**

 ##### This repository aggregates, cleans, visualizes and maps data related to school transfers within Indiana's primary and secondary school system.
-The data is used create three Leaflet maps:
+The [final output](https://tedschurter.github.io/in-ed-transfers/transfer-combo.html) is an html page that allows users to explore the movement of students in and out of Indiana school corporations and private schools.
+It's made up of three components:

   - The **[Outgoing transfers](https://tedschurter.github.io/in-ed-transfers/outgoing-transfers.html)** map visualizes the number of students who transfer from a school corporation (selected with the filter on the upper left-hand side) to another public school corporation, public charter school or private school.
 Popup charts display the number of transfers from the selected school corporation to enrolled schools/corporations and visually contrasts their available test scores.